 The A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
 The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition’s program office is located at The Task Force for Global Health.
-The team guides the Coalition towards its strategic objectives by supporting management, coordination and communication, and facilitates implementation research and knowledge management collaboration with Coalition members.
+The team guides the Coalition towards its strategic objectives by supporting management, coordination and communication, and facilitates Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. research and knowledge management Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
+Collabor with Coalition members.

 Kristin Saarlas, ScD, MPH

 Kristin Saarlas serves as the Director where she provides strategic oversight and technical direction to the Coalition.
-Kris returned to The Task Force in December 2019 after 9 years with USAID working as a Sr. Evaluation Advisor based in Jerusalem, Washington D.C. and Ethiopia and as the East Africa Regional Advisor for the U.S. Peace Corps, also based in Ethiopia.
+Kris returned to The Task Force in December 2019 after 9 years with USAID working as a Sr. The systematic and objective assessment of the relevance, adequacy, progress, efficiency, effectiveness and impact of a course of actions, in relation to objectives and taking into Advisor based in Jerusalem, Washington D.C. and Ethiopia and as the East Africa Regional Advisor for the U.S. Peace Corps, also based in Ethiopia.
 From 1994-2007, Kris worked at The Task Force as the Deputy Director of the All Kids Count Program and Public Health Informatics Institute.
 Previously, she was at the Centers for Disease Control and Prevention working on the Combating Childhood Communicable Diseases Program and began her public health career working on Guinea Worm eradication as a Peace Corps Volunteer in Benin.
 Kris holds a ScD in health systems management and MPH in international health from Tulane University and a BA in international relations from Michigan State University.

 Eva Bazant, DrPH, MPH